verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 Prometheus scrapes each WebLogic pod on the metrics port periodically.

 If the trait doesn’t exist, Verrazzano will inject the `MetricsTrait` into `AppConfig`.
 The WebLogic Monitoring Exporter sidecar provides the metrics endpoint.
 If it doesn’t already exist, Verrazzano will inject the default Monitoring Exporter configuration into the WebLogic Domain CR.
-The Verrazzano application operator creates Prometheus service monitors with WebLogic targets and Verrazzano installs Grafana dashboards to view WebLogic metrics.
+The Verrazzano application operator creates Prometheus Service Monitors with WebLogic targets and Verrazzano installs Grafana dashboards to view WebLogic metrics.
 The WebLogic Kubernetes Operator configures the Monitoring Exporter using a REST API and labels the pods with metrics-related labels.
 Metrics are scraped at `/metrics` on port 8080.

 ### AppConfig default injection